 All drivers must take a daily rest period during each 24 hour period.
 This rest must be uninterrupted.
 Time that is spent working in other types of employment, including self-employed work, is not counted as rest.
 The EU rules state that an eleven hour daily rest period is recognized as a ‘regular’ daily rest period.

 A driver is allowed to split a ‘regular’ daily rest period into two periods.
 The first period should be at least three hours uninterrupted rest, and is permitted be taken any time during the day.
 The second period without exception, must be nine hours of uninterrupted rest, for a combined total of twelve hours minimum.

 By definition, a daily rest period that is less than eleven hours, but at least nine hours long, is called a ‘reduced’ daily rest period.
 A driver is allowed to reduce their daily rest period to no less than nine continuous hours however, this can be done no more than three times between any two given weekly rest periods.
 A daily rest break may be taken in a vehicle, providing it has suitable sleeping facilities and of course, is stationary.

-To ensure your vehicle remains legal it is best practice to perform a walk around check before each trip.
+With recovery truck insurance in place it is also important to keep your vehicle road safe.
+To ensure your recovery vehicle remains legal it is best practice to perform a walk around check before each trip.
 This is even more applicable in bad weather or when the vehicle you drive may change based on shift patterns should you be working for a large recovery company with a fleet of recovery pickups.
 For a complete comprehensive guide with advise and tips please refer to this government complied document for drivers of recovery trucks.

 Check for any oil leaks and when driving knocking noises are normally a precursor to something more serious and should be investigated without any delay before it turns into an expensive fix.